One can hear the shape of ellipses of small eccentricity: Introduction

-Note that the result of \cite{KS} extends \cite{ADK} to arbitrary ellipses, however the other steps of our arguments need closeness to a disk so we cannot provide a result for ellipses of arbitrary eccentricity.
-This is the subject of our future investigation.
+Note that the result of \cite{KS} extends \cite{ADK} to arbitrary ellipses.
+However the other steps of our arguments need closeness to a disk, so the proofs in this article do not extend without serious modifications to ellipses of arbitrary eccentricity.
+We also mention the works of Huang-Kaloshin-Sorrentino \cite{HKS} and a recent work of Koval \cite{Koval} that concern rational integrablity near the boundary of a nearly circular domain.
+In these results, it is only assumed that there exist caustics of rotations numbers $\frac{p}{q}$ where $\frac{p}{q} \leq \frac{1}{q_0}$ for a given (possibly large) $q_0$.
+There is hope that these methods can be extended to domains that are near ellipses of arbitrary eccentricity.